srikanthvaijapur/SQL_MountBlue/sql.md

 * Allows users to describe the data
 * Allows users to define the data in a database and manipulate that data.
 * Allows users to create and drop databases and tables
-* Allows users to set permissions on tables, procedures and views.
+* Allows users to set permissions on tables, procedures, and views.

 ### 3.SQL Commands